davidalanb/cs-518-labs/08 API/ignore/notes.md

 Notes:

-* user_api read returns a UserCollection, but we are only using it to read by username
 * v2 is better because
     - it is idiomatic for the path param to be an id
     - it's better if we want to allow for changing usernames